Updated, October 2016

 In other words, your actions are part of a broader context.
 That context is macroeconomics—the system that connects together the countless policies, preferences, resources, and technologies that make economic development happen.
 We live in a complex and interconnected world, in which many factors influence the economy of the country as a whole.
 Without proper macro management, poverty reduction and social equity are just not possible.
 It is a discipline of billion-dollar decisions that affect the pockets of all of us as individuals.

-Experts within the World Bank Group’s Macroeconomics and Fiscal Management (MFM) Global Practice are working with countries around the world on issues such as taxation, growth strategies, public expenditures, public debt and sovereign wealth funds management.
+Experts within the World Bank Group’s Macroeconomics, Trade & Investment Global Practice (MTI) are working with countries around the world on issues such as taxation, growth strategies, public expenditures, public debt and sovereign wealth funds management.
 We provide analysis for sound policy making so that governments can develop and nurture their economies, with the aim target of reducing poverty and promoting share prosperity for all its citizens.